With KissAnime gone, piracy is an ongoing conversation.

 - Dedicated fanbase already built up.

-- Cost LESS money to make.
+- Cost LESS

 - Higher potential of recurring profits.